agoda-com/standards-c-sharp/docs/web-solution-structure/README.md

 - Implements business logic and builds models.
 - May aggregate data from other other services if required.
-- Should take at least one non-pure dependency and must do some form of I/O, else should be converted to a static helper.
+- Should take at least one non-pure dependency and/or must do some form of I/O, else should be converted to a static helper.
 If any methods can be made static, make them so.
 - Consider skipping the service entirely if it is only a thin wrapper around a repo or client library (eg. PAPI Client).

 ### Helpers